 This effect of disclosure on firm value, resulting from the informational feedback effect, is new to the disclosure literature.
 It creates a positive externality of the speculator's private information acquisition to the firm.
 Motivated entirely by trading profits, the speculator generates a private signal that is used once for trading at date 2, and then again (with some noise) by the firm in making the investment decision at date 3.
 Thus, the informational feedback effect imparts a positive social value to the profit-driven speculative information acquisition.
+While this informational feedback effect is familiar in other literatures, it sheds new light on disclosure.
 Since preemptive disclosure reduces private information acquisition, disclosure has an endogenous cost arising from the foregone investment efficiency.